PanMadzior/GodotEntitas/README.md

 - Create folder `Zenject` and extract `.dll` files there.
 - Add references to all the Zenject `.dll` files in your `csproj`.

+## Project notes
+Check out `Game/MainScene.tscn` and `Game/Sources` folder for the example setup.
+In `Game/Sources/Core` you can find ports of the Unity Zenject scripts and an Entitas controller.

 ## Caution
 This setup worked on Windows and I haven't tried building the project yet.